LongKelvin/EzMidiPiano/README.md

 - Kshoij USB Midi Driver

 # Sf2 Setup
 You can easily add your favorite sound into app.
 Just copy sf2 file into your Android phone.
-This app will auto recognizes your sound.
+This app will auto recognize your sound.

 # Sf2 Sound
-This project have some good sf2 sound.
+This project has some good sf2 sound.
 Here is list of some instruments:
 - Korg Grand Piano
 - Korg Epiano
-- Yamha Organ
+- Yamaha Organ
-- Monstate Live String
+- Montage Live String
 - Acoustic Guitar
 - Finger Bass
 - Synth Lead (Free SF2)